Regret-Optimal Federated Transfer Learning for Kernel Regression with Applications in American Option Pricing: Introduction

+{In Theorem~\ref{thrm:transfer_bound} we obtain a guarantee that the weighting scheme in~\eqref{eq:Optimal_Weights} (and implemented by Algorithm~\ref{alg:RegretOptimizationHeuristic__WarmStart}) minimizes an upper-bound on the \textit{worst-case} gap between the empirical risk for the focal dataset $\mathcal{D}_1$ and the (optimal) \textit{weighted} empirical risk over all datasets.
+We emphasize that the first result is fully-general and holds for arbitrary deep learning models optimizing a general Lipschitz loss, just as much as it does for specialized kernel ridge regressors optimizing the MSE loss.}

-A key insights is that~\eqref{eq:penalized_regret_functional__REGRETFORM} has the same minimizers as the energy functional \allowdisplaybreaks Every algorithm~\eqref{eq:algorithms} can be regarded as driven by a ``control'', and the functional ${\cal L}$ has the form of a ``cost function'' of an optimal control problem, decomposable into the sum of a ``running/operational cost'' and a ``terminal/objective cost''.
-This allows us to leverage tools from optimal control \citep{touzi2013optimal} to derive a closed-form expression of the unique regret-optimal algorithm driven by the unique ``optimal control'' as defined in Algorithm~\ref{alg:RegretOptimization}.
+We present a \textit{regret optimal} algorithm, by which we mean an optimizer of~\eqref{eq:penalized_regret_functional__REGRETFORM}.
+Aligned with the recent trends in optimization \cite{casgrain2019latent,JMLR:v18:17-653}, we leverage techniques from optimal control theory to characterize the regret-optimal algorithm.
+We show that this is possible due to the observation that minimizers of~\eqref{eq:penalized_regret_functional__REGRETFORM} coincide with the minimizers of the energy functional \allowdisplaybreaks where we abbreviate $ l(\Theta, w;\,\mathcal{D} ) \eqdef \sum_{i=1}^N w_i \sum_{j=1}^{|\mathcal{D}_i|} ( f_{\theta^w}(x_j^i) - y^i_j )^2$.
+From this control-theoretic perspective, every algorithm can be regarded as driven by a ``control'', and the functional ${\cal L}$ has the form of a ``cost function'' of an optimal control problem, decomposable into the sum of a ``running/operational cost'' and a ``terminal/objective cost''.
+This allows us to leverage tools from optimal control to derive a closed-form expression of the unique regret-optimal algorithm driven by the unique ``optimal control'' (Algorithm~\ref{alg:RegretOptimization}).

 We prove that this procedure is adversarially robust, meaning that the value of~\eqref{eq:penalized_regret_functional} varies by $\mathcal{O}(\varepsilon \sqrt{\bar{N}}q)$ if a malicious adversary can perturb at most $1/q$ percent of all the data in each of the dataset $\mathcal{D}_i$ by at-most $\varepsilon\ge 0$, where $\bar{N}=\sum_{i=1}^N |\mathcal{D}_i|$.
 Furthermore, we show that our regret-optimal algorithm has a computational complexity of $\mathcal{O}(N^2p^3 + T\,(Np)^{2.373})$.
 Moreover, we characterize the optimal choice of the weights $w$ which the central planner must use to maximize the selected model's performance on the primary/focal dataset $\mathcal{D}_1$.